viktordepomian/etch-a-sketch/README.md

 # etch-a-sketch

-It's a 16x16 grid you can paint on.
+It's a 16x16 grid you can paint on.<br />
-Change the color and bottom or reset the canvas
+Change the color at the bottom or reset the canvas.